urcsc174/course-documentation/lab08-starter-scripts/instructions.md

 - Simply compress (ZIP) your **intro-mysql2** folder and submit it in Blackboard in **Lab 8: Starter Scripts**

-  In that compressed folders there should be the following files that resemble the code from the lecture videos...
+  In that compressed folder there should be the following files that resemble the code from the lecture videos...

   - **config.php**
   - **delete.php**